 - 7 garlic cloves, peeled and smashed

-- 16 oz Campo Viejo Rioja Wine, must be Rioja wine
+- 16 oz Campo Viejo Rioja Wine

-- 2 c beef broth
+- 2 c water

 - 1 tbsp tomato paste